 - Black cherry.
 This native is a medium-sized tree, which makes it a good candidate for suburban yards.
 It produces fragrant white blossoms.

 Fruit Bearing Trees

 - Peaches, nectarines, and plums.
-These so-called “stone” trees can produce abundant fruit when properly cared for.
+When properly cared for, these so-called “stone” trees can produce abundant fruit.
 The chief enemy of a good crop is a late freeze.